davea42/libdwarf-regressiontests/README.md

 The default is to build a static libdwarf.a and use it everywhere in the builds here.

-Lets assume  /path/to/regressiontests is the libdwarf test source and /path/to has a 'code' or 'libdwarf-code' directory with the libdwarf/dwarfdump source.
+Lets assume  /path/to/libdwarf-regressiontests is the regression test source directory (or you might have /path/to/regressiontests)

+INITIALSETUP.sh assumes the libdwarf source code is alongside the regressiontests directory, and the source code base directory is named libdwarf-code or code .
+It checks directories it identifies as having content to be sure the content looks appropriate.
+In case of error the scripts exit with a small non-zero error code, typically one(1).

     cd /my/emptydirectory/
-    /path/to/regressiontests/configure
-    /path/to/regressiontests/RUNALL.sh
+    lrt=/path/to/libdwarf-regressiontests
+    $lrt/INITIALSETUP.sh $lrt
+    $lrt/RUNALL.sh

-The dwarfdump/libdwarf build will be in /my/emptydirectory/libbld in this example.
+The dwarfdump/libdwarf build will be in libbld which the build creates.

-If the code directory is /some/thing/libdwarf-code the directions are the same.
+/my/emptydirectory/libbld in this example.

 ## Environment Variables

-when running a test, ensure to do the following to make a standard test run.
+when running a test, Unset the mentioned variables make a standard test run.
 With all unset on an example 3GHz machine a test run takes about 24 minutes.